dribnet/purvs/README.md

 Through the project and the final artworks, I learned not only how to design and code, but also how to live positively.
 I wish I could express and represent this theme to the audience watching my work as well.
 Moreover, if I could refine the project further, I may re-code the flower pixels to make it more like the real flowers with different kinds, sizes and colours overlapping one to another.

-Special thanks for my lecturer and tutors.
+Special thanks to my lecturer and tutors.
 They helped me to work through the whole project and stood out when I had the problems and difficulties.